Some of the common reasons for low mobile checkout conversion rates are:

 Here’s a look at how grooming brand Apothecary 87 makes it super comfortable for mobile users to access delivery options.

-In fact, depending upon which option they pick, the information layout changes to keep them nformed about next steps.
+In fact, depending on which option they pick, the information layout changes to keep them informed about the next steps.

 However, you can optimize for 39% of these prospective mobile shoppers by reducing the effort that goes into changing keyboards.